La Centrale, one of the most beautiful climb in the Calanques.

 The route was opened in June 1941 by Gaston Rebuffat (then 23) and George Livanos (then 19) after 3 attempts, in big boots, no harness and hemp ropes.
 Each time they were taking their pegs out as then pegs were a costly 'luxury' and the rule was not to leave any behind, so they had to repeg each time, but their 3rd attempt was the good one!

-The Centrale was then the longest and most sustained 6b level route in the Calanques, vary varied climbing on slabs, cracks and dihedrals.
+The Centrale was then the longest and most sustained 6b level route in the Calanques, varied climbing on slabs, cracks and dihedrals.

 It is today well equipped (not too many points though) and still one of the nicest climb, particularly long when one starts with one the Socle routes.
-To be recommended as a firts part: the classic 'Temple' route (5c), better 'The Gutemberg' (6a+) splendid varied route, or 'La Civa' (6a) or the most recent 'Armata Calanca' 6 pitches up to the 2nd part of 6a/6b.
+To be recommended as a first part: the classic 'Temple' route (5c), better 'The Gutemberg' (6a+) splendid varied climbing route, 'La Civa' (6a) or the most recent 'Armata Calanca' 6 pitches up to the 2nd part of 6a/6b.
 In total some 10 to 11 pitches on excellent rock and above the sea.

 The best to start is to go to the parking of the Luminy university, Sciences dpt.
 From Marseille you take the road to Cassis by 'La Gineste' (D 559).
-At a roundabout, the University is wall indicated.
+At a roundabout, the University is well indicated.

 If you start with a route in Le Socle you can also start at the small Morgiou harbour, but the walk will be 30' longer.